semaphoreci/docs/docs/essentials/test-summary.md

           - test-results gen-pipeline-report
 ```

-## Inspecting executed tests on the Tests dashboard
+## Inspecting executed tests in the Tests dashboard

 After each executed pipeline run, your team will get access to a report under
 the **Tests** tab on the Workflow Page.
-What follows is a list of most common
+The following is a list of the most common
 use cases.

-### Filter failed tests on the Tests dashboard
+### Filtering failed tests in the Tests dashboard

-By default, the Tests dashboards display only the failed tests, as they are the
+By default, the Tests dashboard only displays failed tests, as they are the
 most useful during a typical red-green-refactor cycle.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/test-summary/failed-tests.png" alt="Displaying only failed tests">